The Little Hedge | Love, grief there & happy here

 And seems to have gotten through

-Maybe she’s realised the cats and dog
+Maybe she’s realised the cats and dog need her too.

 Looks like she knows that she needs to shine

-So, I’ll adjust and make good use
+So, I’ll adjust and make good use of this marvellous pamper time

 I probably won’t see those shears again

-But if I do it’ll be so I can blend
+But if I do it’ll be so I can blend into the rest,

-Into the rest, oh, gosh I’m so blessed
+Oh, gosh I’m so blessed

-I was fed up with looking like a vagrant
+But that’s ok for me, I was fed up with looking like a vagrant

-But now I think you’ll all agree
+On a doorstep all scruffy and dirty but now I think you’ll all agree

-Having a nice tidy bush is most definitely
+Having a nice tidy bush is most definitely a brilliant addition

 To this summer theme

-I know I should say
+I know I should say we’re gonna have some fun

-But now really the time to be
+But is now really the time to be celebrating or playing the fool, no siree

-‘Cos she got an Asti,
+'Cos she got an Asti, and fell asleep, Wahey.

 © Susan Lane.
 All rights reserved.
 No part of this publication may be reproduced, stored, or transmitted in any form without prior written permission from the author.